fkie-cad/Algorithmic-Heap-Layout-Manipulation-in-the-Linux-Kernel/visualisation/README.md

 Calculating candidates (num of tries):
 3
 ```
-To indicate if we are dealing with the total number of candidates or if we only have the number of generations we have analyze the first line of `tries.log`:
+To indicate if we are dealing with the total number of candidates or if we only have the number of generations we have to analyze the first line of `tries.log`:
 ```bash
 Number of tries: 		--> total number of candidates Number of generations:	--> number of generations
 ```

 Furthermore, if we want to plot something we take the average candidate solutions for the respective noise level.
 So for instance to plot a bar chart showing the average generations needed in both algorithms with respect to the level of noise, we have to generate for each noise level a `tries.log`-file for each algorithm.
 Instead of doing this manually we provided `preprocessing.py` to do the parsing.
-It expects an folder containing the different tries.log files which have the following structure:
+It expects a folder containing the different `tries.log`- files which have the following structure:
 ```
 <noise_level>_noise_<algorithm>.log --> natural allocation order
 <noise_level>_noise_rev_<algorithm>.log --> reverse allocation order